flatironinstitute/finufft/docs/math.rst

 a rectangle of $N_1N_2$ index pairs, and in 3D it is a cuboid of $N_1N_2N_3$ index triplets.

-Then the type-1 (nonuniform to uniform, aka "adjoint") NUFFT evaluates
+Then the type 1 (nonuniform to uniform, aka "adjoint") NUFFT evaluates

 .. math::
   :label: 1